JohnDDietrich/JohnDDietrich/README.md

-<h1>Hi, I'm John and I am work in ecology/botany, and I'm learning to integrate GIS.
+<h1>Hi, I'm John and I have experience in botany and environmental science and I am interested in how data is collected, managed and analyzed using a variety of statistical and spatial techniques.
 <h2>👨‍💻 GIS/Data Projects:</h2>

 - <b>Montenegro Habitat Model</b>